ytanigucmc/repository/README.md

 More specifically about 6.7% of training data has entries with SeriousDlqin2yrs = 1 while the fittedmodel model lassifies SeriousDlqin2yrs = 1 for about 1% of training data.

+Classification Results on test data is in cs-output.csv.